-1) ZNZ.
-Once you join Daily Paycheck Network, you have the option to join ZNZ (Zip, Nada, Zilch).
+Once you join Daily Paycheck Network, you have the option to join ZNZ.
 This place is a rewards program that pays you $10-$20 per each referral and also gives you the option to sign up and do trial offers for big companies, earn points and then redeem the points for prizes inside ZNZ.
-Here is a full explanation of the business.
+Here is a full review of Zip Nada Zilch.
 I have reviewed it before and didn’t really like it.

 In short, I personally would not recommend this program to people because the only real way you can promote it for free is to get people to join it, other than that, if you sign up to try the trial offers, you will likely have to pay subscriptions to receive points and that can make it a bad investment to get involved there…

 Many years ago, this program was on fire in popularity and attracting people who wanted to make money online like crazy.
 Unfortunately, it turned out to be a pyramid scheme and I think it’s died out.
 MOST people who invested into this “opportunity” lost a lot of money.
-And if you’d like to know about EN and details on what happened to it, here is a full review.
+And if you’d like to know about EN and details on what happened to it, here is a full review of Empower Network.

 Now the interesting thing is that inside the members area of Daily Paycheck Network, there is still a signup to join EN, but once you try to click through to it, you get (well I did) a blank page with the URL of one of this program’s creators, David Wood.